ducaale/nyan/README.md

 ![Clicking a cat game](example.gif)

-nyan is an excellent choice for beginner programmers to get started with graphics programming.
+Nyan is an excellent choice for beginner programmers to get started with graphics programming.
 It was designed to have similar commands and simplicity to [MIT's Scratch](https://scratch.mit.edu) and is distinguished from such projects as Pygame, Arcade, or Pygame Zero because of its lack of boiler plate code, its easy-to-understand plain-english commands, and intuitive API.

-# How to install nyan
+# How to install Nyan

 Run the following command in your terminal:

     pip install nyan

-# How to use nyan
+# How to use Nyan

-All nyan programs start with `import nyan` and end with `nyan.start_program()`, like this:
+All Nyan programs start with `import nyan` and end with `nyan.start_program()`, like this:

 ```python
 import nyan # this is the first line in the program